This information will help you get ready for your colonoscopy using a Sutab bowel prep kit. Your doctor will give you a prescription for the kit.

 Get clearance letters from your doctor, if needed

-You may need to get one or more clearance letters before your colonoscopy.
-Your MSK healthcare provider will tell you if you do.
-They must have your clearance letter at least 1 day before your colonoscopy.
+You may need to get clearance letters before your procedure.
+A clearance letter is a letter that says you can safely have the procedure.
+Your MSK doctor’s office must have your clearance letter at least 1 day before your procedure.

 Clearance letter for an automatic implantable cardioverter-defibrillator (AICD)

 Tell your MSK healthcare provider if you have an AICD.
-You will need a clearance letter from your cardiologist (heart doctor).
+If you do, you will need a clearance letter from your cardiologist (heart doctor).

 Clearance letter for other symptoms

-You’ll need a clearance letter from your doctor if you’ve had any of these during the last 6 weeks:
+You’ll need a clearance letter from your doctor if you have had any of these during the last 6 weeks:

-You will need to buy a Sutab bowel prep kit at your local pharmacy.
+You will need to buy a Sutab bowel prep kit.
+You can find these at your local pharmacy.
 Your doctor will give you a prescription for this.

 Clear liquids